pete-g00/Turing-Machine-Language/timelog.md

 * *0.5 hours* Updated the class `Context` with visit methods.
 * *1 hour* Started working on the class `CodeParser`- the parser of a raw TM program into a `ProgramContext` using `BaseVisitor`.
 * *0.5 hours* Weekly meeting with Ornela.

+### 26 Oct 2022

+* *4 hours* Changed the documentation- moved all the content to the dissertation, and changed the document based on initial feedback from Ornela.